 What is Project Risk?

 Project Risk refers to any uncertain event or condition that could impact a project’s objectives, such as its scope, timeline, cost, or quality.
-These risks can be positive, like opportunities or negative, such as threats.
+These risks can be positive, like opportunities, or negative, such as threats.
 Effective risk management involves identifying, assessing, and responding to these uncertainties to reduce their impact or enhance potential benefits.

 2) Scope Creep Risk